MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 Microsoft Defender for Cloud provides security recommendations to improve organizational security posture and reduce risk.
 An important element in risk reduction is machine hardening.

-Defender for Cloud assessess operating system settings against compute security baselines provided by the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).
+Defender for Cloud assesses operating system settings against compute security baselines provided by the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).
 Machine information is gathered for assessment using the Azure Policy machine configuration extension (formerly known as the guest configuration) on the machine.
 [Learn more](operating-system-misconfiguration.md)

 This article describes how to review recommendations made by the assessment.